cinnData/MLearning/Examples/[MLE-10] Clustering examples.md

 Out[13]: DecisionTreeClassifier(max_depth=5)
 ```

-The feature importance vector for this decision tree classifier produces a first selection of 15 features.
+The feature importance vector for this decision tree classifier produces a first selection of 15 features, those with non-null importance, *i.e*. those used by decision tree.

 ```
 In [14]: clf.feature_importances_